tbeadle/docker-gunicorn/README.md

 --------------|------------
 APP_MODULE | The python module containing the application's entry point.
 (Defaults to `proj.wsgi`) GUNICORN_ARGS | Additional command-line arguments that will get passed to gunicorn.
+(Defaults to the empty string) WEBPACK_ARGS | Additional arguments to pass to webpack, such as "-p" to minify the output bundles.
+Defaults to "".
+WEBPACK_CONFIG | An alternative location of the webpack config file.
+(Defaults to /app/docker/webpack.config.js).
-(Defaults to the empty string) WWW_USER | The user to run gunicorn as.
+WWW_USER | The user to run gunicorn as.
 (Defaults to `www-data`)

 The templates are [Jinja2](http://jinja.pocoo.org/)-based templates stored in